 - Never downloading programs from suspicious or dubious sites.

 - Never sharing files on the Internet.
-Sharing files on the Internet means leaving an open door, which is at risk of viruses and/or external attack.
+Sharing files on the Internet means leaving a door open, which runs the risk of viruses and/or external attacks occurring.

-- Never open suspicious emails with attachments, even if you know the sender (it could be counterfeit).
+- Never opening suspicious emails with attachments, even if you know the sender (it could be a case of fraud).

-- Never download programs in the form of Active X, and, if you visit pages requesting this operation, enter them on a list of restricted sites on your browser.
+- Never downloading programs in the form of Active X, and, if you visit pages requesting this operation, enter them on a list of restricted sites on your browser.

 Back to top »